 Attempts to break the confidentiality of the practices or patients or clear evidence of research misconduct will be treated extremely seriously by QResearch and, if proven, will result in a bar on further access to data for the research team and their university.
 It will also lead to referral to the General Medical Council which is why one of the core teams needs to be registered with the GMC.

 What if a pharmaceutical company wants to access data for research?

-QResearch does not provide data for pharmaceutical companies except where there is a clearly defined concern regarding the safety of a drug.
+QResearch does not provide access to data for pharmaceutical companies except where there is a clearly defined concern regarding the safety of a drug.
 In these circumstances the pharmaceutical company will be referred to a third party appointed by QResearch to handle such requests.
 The normal governance procedures will be followed so that the analysis independent and published.

 Does QResearch mind where the funding for my study has come from?

 We ask you to declare the source of funding and we ask you to guarantee all the conditions above.
 All applications are reviewed by the Scientific Board and the MREC and if there are concerns then we will discuss it with you.
 If a researcher wishes to apply for funding for an application which has already been approved, and the grant application is based on, or contains reference to QResearch data, QResearch must be informed by email about the application before the application is submitted.

 Duplication of academic studies